ReneTode/create-entities-app/create_entities/readme.md

 Rene Tode

-for support, ask me in the appdaemon section on the home assistant forum: https://community.home-assistant.io/c/third-party/appdaemon or ask me on discord in our appdaemon section https://discord.gg/pHsjADY
+for support ask me on discord in our appdaemon section https://discord.gg/pHsjADY

-(and please feel free to share and adapt this code, but keep this read.me file included so that i can get some credit)
+(and please feel free to share and adapt this code, but keep this readme.md file included so that i can get some credit)